fuzzy01/CoolingControl/README.md

 ### Monitoring Status (HTTP Dashboard)

-- The application runs a local HTTP status server on `localhost:8888` (configurable via `StatusServerPort` in `config.json`)
+- The application runs a local HTTP status server on `localhost:19999` (configurable via `StatusServerPort` and `StatusServerBindAddress` in `config.json`)
-- Open a browser and navigate to: `http://localhost:8888`
+- Open a browser and navigate to: `http://localhost:19999`
 - The dashboard displays:
   - **Sensors**: Real-time sensor values (temperatures, power, load, etc.) with aliases
   - **Controls**: Current control outputs (fan/pump speeds in RPM or %)
   - **Service Info**: Uptime, last update time, script path, update interval
 - The dashboard auto-refreshes every second
-- JSON API available at: `http://localhost:8888/api/status`
+- JSON API available at: `http://localhost:19999/api/status`
+- To allow access from other devices on the network, set `"StatusServerBindAddress": "0.0.0.0"` in `config.json`
 - Disable the server with `"StatusServerEnabled": false` in `config.json` if not needed

 ### Listing Sensors